CMHC-6000: Introduction to the Counseling Profession (3 hours)

 CMHC-6930: Practicum: Clinical Mental Health Counseling (3 hours)

-On-site and campus-based experiences to introduce the student to various functions of clinical mental health counselors.
-Students will be applying prior classroom knowledge to working with clients under the supervision of a university and community supervisor.
+On-site experiences to introduce the student to various functions of clinical mental health counselors.
+Students will be applying learned classroom knowledge to working with clients under weekly classroom supervision of a university supervisor, and the on-site weekly supervision of their approved site supervisor.
 Supervision of student work with clients is based on video/audio taping, live observations, and course interactions.
-Replaces: CED-6930.
 Field Experience: Required.
-Fee: Required.
 Corequisite: CMHC-6610.

 CMHC-6935: Internship I: Clinical Mental Health Counseling (3 hours)